-Of course, there are still plenty of less-than-ideal laptop battery chargers out there, so it can be hard to find something worth getting.
-Fortunately, we went ahead and highlighted the best laptop battery chargers and power banks you can buy today.
-We also went ahead and included our exclusive price comparison tool, so you can make sure you only get the best deal when you’re out there shopping.
+Still, there are plenty of laptop battery chargers that aren’t so great out there, so it can be hard to find something that’s worth your time.
+Luckily, ahead of Black Friday and Cyber Monday, we took the time to highlight the best portable laptop battery chargers and power banks on the market right now.
+We also included our exclusive price comparison tool, so you can make sure you’re getting the best deal when you’re out shopping.

 1. Mophie Powerstation AC